-- Most GTP occur in full awake state while engaging in everyday tasks, but GTP can also manifest under hypnagogic states -borderline states between awake and sleep or while waking up.
+- Most GTP occur in the fully awake state while engaging in everyday tasks, but GTP can also manifest under hypnagogic states -borderline states between awake and sleep or while waking up.

-- In many cases, GTP occur triggered by associations with game-related stimuli (e.g., objects/events simulated in the game).
+- In many cases, GTP occurs triggered by associations with game-related stimuli (e.g. objects/events simulated in the game).

 - GTP usually last for seconds or minutes, but there are reports of experiences for days, weeks or longer.

 - Reality testing remains intact, meaning that gamers know that the manifestations are not real.